Fighter-bomber: Germany

 During the Battle of Britain, the Luftwaffe conducted fighter-bomber attacks on the United Kingdom from September to December 1940.
 A larger fighter-bomber campaign was conducted against the UK from March 1942 until June 1943.
 These operations were successful in tying down Allied resources at a relatively low cost to the Luftwaffe, but the British Government regarded the campaign as a nuisance given the small scale of the individual raids.

 In August 1941, RAF pilots reported encountering a very fast radial engine fighter over France.
 First thought to be captured French Curtiss 75 Mohawks, they turned out to be Focke-Wulf Fw 190s, slightly faster and more heavily armed than the current Spitfire V. Kurt Tank had designed the aircraft when the Spitfire and Bf 109 were the fastest fighters flying; he called them racehorses, fast but fragile.
 As a former World War I cavalryman, Tank chose to design a warhorse.
 With a BMW 801 radial engine, wide-set undercarriage, and two 20mm cannons as well as machine guns it became a better fighter-bomber than either of the pure fighters.

-By mid-1942, the first of these "Jagdbombers" (literally "fighter" or "hunter" bomber, known for short as "Jabos") was operating over Kent.
+By mid-1942, the first of these Jagdbomber (literally "fighter" or "hunter" bomber, known for short as "Jabos") was operating over Kent.
 On October 31, 60 Fw 190s bombed Canterbury with only one aircraft lost, killing 32 civilians and injuring 116, in the largest raid since the Blitz.
 Flying at sea level, under the radar, these raids were hard to intercept.
 The Jabos reached the Eastern Front in time to bomb Russian positions in Stalingrad.
 By July 1943 Fw 190s were replacing the vulnerable Stukas over the Battle of Kursk: although winning the air war, they were unable to prevent subsequent Red Army advances.

 On New Year's Day 1945 in Operation Bodenplatte, over 1,000 aircraft (including more than 600 Fw 190s) launched a last-ditch attempt to destroy Allied planes on the ground in support of the Battle of the Bulge.
 Allied fighter aircraft and fighter-bomber losses were downplayed, at the time.
 Seventeen airfields were targeted, of which seven lost many aircraft.
 The surprise was complete as the few Ultra intercepts had not been understood.
 At the worst hit, the Canadian base at Eindhoven, 26 Typhoons and 6 Spitfires were destroyed and another 30 Typhoons damaged.
 In total, 305 aircraft, mostly fighters, and fighter-bombers were destroyed and another 190 damaged.
 The Luftwaffe lost 143 pilots killed, 71 captured and 20 wounded, making the worst one-day loss in its history; it never recovered.